Carpal tunnel syndrome—prevention and treatment. Carpal tunnel syndrome - causes and symptoms, treatment and prevention of carpal tunnel syndrome

 • clinical analysis of urine and blood;

-• blood test for rheumatic tests (rheumatoid factor, C-reactive protein, antistreptolysin-O);
+• blood test for rheumatoid tests (rheumatoid factor, C-reactive protein, antistreptolysin-O);

-• blood test for CEC (circulating immune complexes);
+• blood test for CIC (circulating immune complexes);

 Treatment

-Treatment of carpal tunnel syndrome always begins with a watchdog regimen that relieves stress on the wrist.
+Treatment for carpal tunnel syndrome always begins with a protective regimen that removes stress from the wrist.
 In the absence of such measures, therapy is ineffective.

-1. When the first signs of the syndrome appear, the brush should be fixed with a special retainer.
+1. When the first signs of the syndrome appear, the hand should be fixed using a special clamp.
 Such an orthopedic product can be purchased at a pharmacy.
 It allows you to reduce the range of motion and prevent further tissue trauma.

-2. For two weeks, completely stop activities that lead to the appearance or intensification of symptoms.
-To do this, it is necessary to temporarily change jobs and exclude movements that cause increased pain or paresthesias.
+2. For two weeks, completely avoid activities that cause or worsen symptoms.
+To do this, it is necessary to temporarily change jobs and eliminate movements that cause increased pain or paresthesia.

 3. Apply cold for 2-3 minutes 2-3 times a day.